Files / United States

 5. The Global Role of the Dollar

-6. Foreign Capital Inflows as the Primary Causal Factor
+6. Foreign Capital Inflows as a Primary Causal Factor

 8. Evidence of Global Imbalances

-9. Evidence from Interest Rates and Stock Prices
+9. Evidence on Interest Rates and Stock Prices

-10. The Dollar's Long-Term Decline, Exports, and Imports
+10. The Long-Term Decline of the Dollar, Exports, and Imports

 11. A More Complex Narrative